zjwang11/IRVSP/README.md

 * solve eBR/aBR (* using tqc.data *)

 # ir2tb
-to compute irreducible representations of states in the (electronic or phononic) tight-binding Hamiltonian.
+to compute irreducible representations of states in (electronic or phononic) tight-binding Hamiltonians(Wannier90, Slater-Koster).

 src_ir2tb_v1.tar.gz : for symmorphic crystals
                       according to the character tables (CRTs) of point-group (PNG) symmetries.